OsmosisSecurity/osmosissecurity.github.io/_posts/2018-04-23-startups-recruiting-for-compliance.markdown

 *Getting her start with phones and computers at the early age of 6, Kat put fear of success and failure aside to start Osmosis Security, a boutique security firm supporting her vision of what the professional hacker community should be focused on.*

-*If you have questions about recruiting for compliance roles, please [drop us a line](mailto:contact@osmosissecurity.com) and we would be happy to discuss your specific environment and needs.*
+*If you have questions about recruiting for compliance roles (or anything else!), please [drop us a line](mailto:contact@osmosissecurity.com) and we would be happy to discuss your specific environment and needs.*